Our site uses cookies to give you the best experience. Manage your cookies here or continue shopping if you're happy.

 What else do I need to consider?

-• Motors: Pressure washers come with one of three motors, a brush, universal or inverter motor.
-They all work great, but an inverter motor is usually more durable and longer lasting.
+• Motor type - Pressure washers come with either a brush, universal, or inverter motor.
+They're all up to the job, but an inverter motor will usually last longer.

 Different lances